jcampbell05/Polly/README.md

 ## Usage

-Just import the umbrealla header somewhere (I reccomend the main.m file) and all polyfills are applied:
+Just import the umbrella header somewhere (I recommend the main.m file) and all polyfills are applied:

 ```objective-c
 #import<Polly/Polly-umbrella>